ybkuroki/selenium-e2e-sample/README.md

     - Test the web app in Chrome browser.
 - Selenium Hub Container
     - Operate the browser of the Chrome container with Selenium.
-- Python & Jenkins Container
+- Python Container
-    - Run Python test code with Jenkins.
+    - Run Python test code.
 - Allure Container
     - Display test results in Allure.